Synopsis

 Financial Conduct Authority (FCA)

-Policy Fellow - Sustainable Finance and Central Banking, Grantham Research Institute
+Policy Fellow, Sustainable Finance and Central Banking, Grantham Research Institute

 London School of Economics (LSE)